Ask the Experts

 No, Prolotherapy is something very different.
 Prolotherapy injects a sugar-like substance into an inflamed joint.
 This causes even further inflammation in the hopes that the body will start a repair process.
 However, prolotherapy is only a short-term treatment and does not use actual Regenerative Cells.

 How long have these procedures been done for?

-Stem Cell procedures have been done safely for the last 20 years.
-Initially, these procedures were done for cancer patients where stem cells from healthy donors were transferred to cancer patients.
-Over the last 10 years, doctors scientists have discovered that Stem Cells can also be taken from one part of a patient’s body and then placed into another area where they are needed.
+Regenerative Cell procedures have been done safely for the last 20 years.
+Initially, these procedures were done for cancer patients where regenerative cells from healthy donors were transferred to cancer patients.
+Over the last 10 years, doctors scientists have discovered that Regenerative Cells can also be taken from one part of a patient’s body and then placed into another area where they are needed.

 How many of these procedures have been done?

-Dr. Purita administered thousands of PRP and Stem Cell procedures, spanning over 12 years.
+Dr. Purita administered thousands of PRP and Regenerative Cell procedures, spanning over 12 years.

 Can I still have surgery if this procedure fails?

 Certainly.
 None of our procedures would impact on your option to have surgery in the future.